How often should I get a restring?

 How can I get my racket to you?

 If you live in the Leeds area I am happy to pick it up and deliver it back to you, usually at no extra cost depending on where you live.
-Alternatively, you can either bring it to me at my house or Roundhay Tennis Club.
+Alternatively, you can bring it to me at my house which is located close to Roundhay Park.